Tag Archive for: consumer goods PR agency

 For increasing brand awareness, PR agencies should focus on key demographics.
 These are the groups of people that are most likely to be interested in the CPG brand’s products, and targeting them with well-crafted messaging can cause more conversions.

 Work with your PR agency to identify ideal media outlets and podcasts for your target audience.
-Prioritize the efforts and understand that there will be some easy opportunities, and there will be some larger goals to set.
+Prioritize the efforts and understand that there will be some easy opportunities and there will be some larger goals to set.

 Discuss your big hairy goal with your CPG PR agency too.
-Understanding the ultimate definition of success – it might be acquisition, or investment, for example – will help define the long-term strategy
+Understanding the ultimate definition of success – it might be acquisition or investment, for example – will help define the long-term strategy

 1. Increase conversions through targeted content marketing campaigns